Call for Papers

 Unsurprisingly, we have been engaged in intense and passionate discussions on the spectrum of social models, from democracies to tyrannies, for as long as we have evolved as a species.
 Each Hero’s choice (“to be or not to be?”), at the crossroads of social dramas, emerged as a focal issue of narrative discourse and ethics.
 Fictional Worlds argues that our never-ending negotiations of the rights of the individual vs. the rights of society may have more than cultural and political significance, but also biosemantic and evolutionary elements, pointing at the ways our species must self-organize, while adjusting to changing natural and socio-historical environments.
 Therefore, storytelling, one of the most effective forums for such biosemantic negotiation, should be explored within interdisciplinary contexts.

-In view of the above, the pivotal concept for the proposed collaborative research “From Unlikely Bonds To Vital Links” will be “the symbolic construction of community” (introduced by Anthony Cohen as a key notion for the field of anthropology in his 1985 book, and conceptualized by L.A.
-Alexander in 2013 as a vital symbolic process in the narrative and media studies discourse).
+In view of the above, the pivotal concept for the proposed collaborative research “From Unlikely Bonds to Vital Links” will be The Symbolic Construction of Community (Anthony Cohen, 1985), introduced as a new key concept for the field of anthropology and widely accepted in the 1990s.
+This notion was conceptualized by L.A.
+Alexander in 2013 as a vital symbolic process in the narrative and media studies discourse.
 Following Fictional Worlds’ theorization of narrative world-building as the symbolic construction of community; its anthropological theory of genres; and a set of twenty story formulas considered most effective in “optimizing” societies across time and cultures, this new collection will take the exploration of these subjects further, and in multiple new directions, to be determined by its contributors.

 Storytelling can be understood as a ritual practice meant to facilitate societal adjustment; the process by which members of a community learn how to gain the knowledge necessary to mature, achieve their optimal development, and effectively contribute to society during all stages of life.
 “Community-building,” as investigated by anthropologists and social thinkers, refers to the system of symbolic practices which support mechanisms of social optimization: finding the best possible solutions in the infinite variety of social situations, both age-old and emerging.
 Central to the historical experience of many cultures, the notion of “symbolic community-building” also resonates with recent multidisciplinary interest in forms of creative “networking" – a topical issue in our era of globalization, Internet communication, and virtual communities.